 When driving please observe posted speed limits and watch for wildlife on or near the roadway.
 When watching wildlife from your vehicle, remain in your vehicle, pull over onto the shoulder and engage your hazard lights.
 For your safety and the safety of wildlife, it is unlawful to feed or attempt to lure a wild animal with food.

 Pet owners should take extra care.
-For the safety of you and your pet, pets should be kept on leash at all times.
+For the safety of you and your pet, pets must be kept on leash at all times.
 Unleashed pets can provoke a defensive response in many species of wildlife, potentially harming your pet, wildlife, and even you.
 Smaller animals such as porcupines and skunks also pose a threat to pets.

 Prince Albert National Park offers an abundance of different hiking experiences, from short boardwalk strolls to long backcountry treks.
 In the backcountry you might travel for hours without encountering another visitor.